StefanoZoia/METCL/Results of the automatic evaluation/README.md

 - H_TEMPLATE: the instruction given to the model.
 Leave unchanged if you want to repeat the experiment.
 - OUT_PATH: the relative path for the output file
 - DATASET: if you want to classify the sentences from NN450 or from MetaNet
-- ENRICH: True if you want to use the classes from MetaNet Extended, False if you want to use the original MetaNet classes
+- EXTEND: True if you want to use the classes from MetaNet Extended, False if you want to use the original MetaNet classes
 - BATCH_START and BATCH_END: the indexes of the sentences to classify.
 The default values are 0 and 450 for NN450; 0 and 853 for MetaNet examples.

 Run using the command: